Yerdna1/MCP_SQL_AI_AGENT/README.md

 ## Limitations & Future Work

 *   **DML/DDL Unsupported:** The agent only supports `SELECT` queries due to intent classification and the assumed read-only nature of the MCP postgres `query` tool.
-*   **RAG Population:** The RAG vector stores (ChromaDB) are initialized but require a mechanism to populate them with relevant SQL examples or documents (e.g., using the placeholder `kb_button` or automatically).
+*   **RAG Population:** The RAG vector stores (ChromaDB) are initialized, and successful SQL queries are saved to a file.
+However, a separate mechanism/script is needed to actually process `successful_queries.sql` (or other sources) and populate the ChromaDB knowledge base for retrieval.
+The placeholder Gradio button for GDrive population is also not implemented.
 *   **NLP Robustness:** The `nlp_agent_node` relies on parsing JSON from LLM string output, which can be brittle.
 Using LLM functions/tools or more constrained output formats could improve reliability.
 *   **Error Handling:** UI feedback for MCP connection errors, query execution errors, or graph failures could be more specific and user-friendly.
 *   **Security:** Executing LLM-generated SQL carries inherent risks.
 Robust validation, potentially human-in-the-loop confirmation, and strict database permissions for the MCP server's connection are crucial.